 Blog/Comparison

-Incredible is a free readiness and fitness tracking app with integrated strength training.
+Incredible is a free training and fitness app with integrated strength training.
 Athlytic is a popular recovery app focused on HRV and sleep metrics.
-Both run on Apple Watch.
-Both answer "should I train today?"
+Both run on Apple Watch and provide context for training.
 Here's how they differ.

 At a Glance